Last Updated on April 2, 2023

-Today I want to go over a question I receive from a lot of my photography students.
-And today you will learn the difference between a hot shoe and a cold shoe, and how to properly use them.
+Today I want to go over a question I receive from a lot of my photography students – the difference between a hot shoe and a cold shoe, and how you can properly use them.

 What Is a Hot Shoe?

 A hot shoe is located on your digital or analog camera and is used to plug in different devices that can work with your camera.
 These devices can include another flash, a GPS device, or even an electronic viewfinder.
 Once connected, your camera will be able to communicate with said device.

 A hot shoe is typically located next to your camera’s pop-up flash or on your camera’s highest point.
 The best thing about a hot shoe is that it gives you the opportunity to use other devices with your camera without you having to hold them separately.

 A cold shoe is another part of the camera used to connect devices to it.
 A cold shoe, however, does not communicate with the camera.
 Devices that are used with a cold shoe are usually connected using wires.